Phase 1 of our New HQ Initiative

 This work has now completed and our Phase 1 completed!

-We will now aim to re-locate our boats from the sailing club and raise the final funds needed for Phase 2: New HQ in 2019!
+We now need to raise the final funds for Phase 2: New HQ in 2020!